dmitriid/blueredis/README.markdown

 RedisGraph now passes tinkerpop's tests (these are included with the source).

-Naïveté
-===

-In order to implement `getVertices()` and `getEdges` RedisGraph stores an ordered set of vertices and edges in `global:edges` and `global:vertices`.
-Because of this calling `getVertices()` or `getEdges` on a large set of either of these may be quite slow.
-This is the reason this implementation is both straightforward an naïve :)

 Benchmarks
 ===

-Benchmarks can be found here: (benchmarks page in wiki)[http://github.com/dmitriid/blueredis/wiki].
+Benchmarks can be found here: [benchmarks page in wiki](http://github.com/dmitriid/blueredis/wiki).
 Note that reeds seems performs better under load than during singular requests.